Colin Cam Mackenzie, 11th of Kintail: The Chanonry of Ross

 In 1570 a quarrel broke out between the Mackenzies and the Munros.
-John Lesley, the celebrated Bishop of Ross, who had been secretary to Queen Mary, dreading the effect of public feeling against prelacy in the North, and against himself personally, made over to his cousin Leslie of Balquhair, his rights and titles to the Chanonry of Ross, together with the castle lands, in order to divest them of the character of church property, and so save them to his family.
+John Lesley, the celebrated Bishop of Ross, who had been secretary to Queen Mary, dreading the effect of public feeling against prelacy in the North, and against himself personally, made over to his cousin Leslie of Balquhair, his rights and titles to Chanonry Castle, together with the castle lands, in order to divest them of the character of church property, and so save them to his family.
 Notwithstanding this grant, the Regent Moray gave the custody of the castle to Andrew Munro of Milntown, a rigid presbyterian, and in high favour with Moray.
 Moray promised Leslie some of the lands of the barony of Fintry in Buchan as an equivalent but died before this arrangement was carried out.
 But Leslie ultimately obtained permission from the Earl of Lennox, during his regency, and afterwards from the Earl of Mar, his successor in that office, to get possession of the castle.

 Wishing to obtain the castle for themselves, the Mackenzies purchased Leslie's right, by virtue of which they demanded delivery of the castle.
 When this was refused by the Munros, Mackenzie embarked on a lengthy campaign to take the castle by force.
 The Munros held out for three years, but eventually capitulated.
 They continued on bad terms with the Mackenzies for many years thereafter.